RN to BSN

 Online or On Campus

-Seton Hill awards you 33 credits for your RN, and allows you to transfer in up to 90 credits overall.
+Seton Hill awards you 33 credits for having earned your RN license.
+You can also transfer in up to 90 credits overall.
 We will be happy to take a look at the academic credits you've already earned and give you an unofficial estimate of what will transfer.
 If you're currently enrolled in another school and plan to transfer in the future, we can help you choose the courses at your current school that will have the best chance of being accepted at Seton Hill.

 Credit for Life Experience